Itchy skin and stomach upset could be allergic reactions to your dog’s diet.

 The best diet for dogs with allergies—whether environmental or food—is a species-appropriate diet that consists of real meats (not “meal!”), fruits, vegetables, and carbohydrates/grains mixed in the proper ratios.

 Science is realizing more and more that a healthy diet is the foundation for overall health in humans, and your dog is no different.
-Feeding your pets fresh dog food will keep them happy, healthy, and allergy symptom-free so they can keep being your best friend.
+Fresh pet food with the proper vitamins and minerals will keep them happy, healthy, and allergy symptom-free so they can keep being your best friend.

 At Rick’s Dog Deli, we put your dog’s health and well-being first at every step.
+We use ingredients we know will benefit the health of your dog like brown rice to aid digestion to apples and carrots to boost the immune system.
 From choosing only USDA-inspected ingredients to carefully blending Custom Meals, we guarantee that you and your best friend will enjoy every mealtime!

-Stop by our College Park location to say “hi” (dogs are welcome!) or give us a call at 407-505-2839 to see how we can help.
+Stop by our College Park location to say hi with your canine friend or give us a call at 407-505-2839 to see how we can help.